 Modules will focus on personal and professional development as well as on child development and theory.

 Level 5 (Year 2 full-time)

 Theory is linked to practice through work-related learning and a placement.

 The final year includes core modules, including a research project, along with a choice of modules, allowing you to specialise in a particular area of interest.

 As you progress through the programme you will be encouraged to consider your own values and beliefs in relation to early childhood practice, based on your learning and experience.

 Placement for work-related learning

-The programme makes strong links between theory and practice through an extended placement in an early childhood setting in Year 2.
-The extended placement is a result of ongoing consultation with employers and students.
+The programme makes strong links between theory and practice through a placement in an early childhood setting in Year 2.
+The placement is a result of ongoing consultation with employers and students.
 It will enable you to graduate with valuable work related skills and experience.